hitoshi-watase/sercrod/docs/reference/directives/event-keyup.md

 At a high level, the runtime behaves as follows for `@keyup`:

-1. During rendering, Nablla finds an attribute whose name starts with the event prefix (by default `"@"`) and whose event name portion is `"keyup"`.
+1. During rendering, Sercrod finds an attribute whose name starts with the event prefix (by default `"@"`) and whose event name portion is `"keyup"`.
 2. It extracts:

    - the event name `ev = "keyup"`,